as0ler/AzureTraining/5. Security Center/README.md

 ## Azure Security Center

+We are going to use Azure Security Center.

 ## Testing an alert
 1. Copy an executable (for example calc.exe) to the computer’s desktop, or other directory of your convenience.
 2. Rename this file to ASC_AlertTest_662jfi039N.exe.